Scrip00/Selfie-segmentation-library/README.md

 //mediapipe/examples/android/src/java/com/google/mediapipe/apps/backaar:backaar.aar
 ```

-Finally, you can use new .aar file by opening backgroundremover project and importing the aar in backremlib module.
+Finally, you can use generated .aar file by opening backgroundremover project and importing the aar in backremlib module.
 One of ways to do it is to place the .aar in `libs` folder and include it in module `build.gradle` with:

 ```
 repositories {